Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Conclusion

 \section{Conclusion}

-In this paper, we have proposed two algorithms for joint prior selection and regret minimization in GP bandits based on GP-TS.
-We have analyzed the algorithms theoretically and have experimentally evaluated both algorithms on synthetic and real-world data.
-We find that they both select the true prior more often and obtain lower regret than previous work due to lowering the amount of optimistic exploration.
+In this paper, we have studied two algorithms for adaptive prior selection and regret minimization in GP bandits based on GP-TS.
+We have analyzed the algorithms theoretically, corrected and improved upon previous work, and experimentally evaluated both algorithms on synthetic and real-world data.
+We find that lowering the amount of optimistic exploration leads the algorithms to obtain lower or comparable regret than previous work.